-My session fee for 45 minutes of individual psychotherapy is \$200.
-Once an appointment is scheduled, you will be expected to pay the session fee unless you provide notice of cancellation at least 24 hours in advance of the session time (unless we agree you were unable to give 24 hours' notice due to circumstances beyond your control).
-The 24-hour notice period includes weekends, a.k.a., if your session is on Monday at 10am, you must cancel before Sunday at 10am.
+My session fee for 45 minutes of regularly scheduled therapy is \$250; 45-minutes for a consultation appointment is \$300; 45-minutes for a diagnostic interview is \$300.
+Once an appointment is scheduled, you will be expected to pay the session fee unless you provide notice of cancellation at least 24 hours in advance of the session time.
+The 24-hour notice period includes weekends, a.k.a., if your session is on Monday at 10 am, you must cancel before Sunday at 10 am.
 Notice of cancellation must be given by phone (not email, text message, etc.).
 If possible, I will try to find a time to reschedule the appointment.
 Your credit card information will be kept on file and will automatically be charged if an appointment is missed or cancelled with less than 24 hours' notice.

-In addition to weekly therapy sessions, I charge the same posted professional rate of \$200 per 45 minutes for other professional services you may need, though I will break down the cost if we work for periods of less than 45 minutes.
+In addition to the services listed above, I charge \$400 per hour for other professional services you may need, though I will break down the cost if we work for periods of less than one hour into 15 minute increments.
 Other services include conversations over the phone lasting longer than five minutes, consultations with other professionals with your permission, preparation/copying of records or treatment summaries, writing letters on your behalf, and performing any other service you may request of me.

-If you become involved in legal proceedings requiring my participation, you will be expected to pay a retainer of \$5,000 for my professional time before I commence with any related work.
-You will be billed for any and all time spent in conjunction with your case, including preparation, transportation, time at the court and/or with court officials and/or with attorneys or their administrative staff, and time waiting for proceedings.
+If you become involved in legal proceedings requiring my participation, you will be expected to pay a retainer of \$10,000 for my professional time before I commence with any related work.
+You will be billed at my standard rate of \$400 per hour for any and all time spent in conjunction with your case, including preparation, transportation, time at the court and/or with court officials and/ or with attorneys or their administrative staff, and time waiting for proceedings.
 This list is not inclusive of items which may be billed, and fees are based on time spent regardless of location.
 You will be billed for my time and costs even if I am called to testify by another party.
 The retainer will be held until the legal proceedings have been resolved and a court order has been signed and sent to me.
 Any unused portion of the retainer will be returned to you at that time.